f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

       .. note:: For those curious, the steps to create this Azure applications are below

          #.
-In Azure AD, create a service application under your organization's tenant directory using App Registration.
+In Entra ID, create a service application under your organization's tenant directory using App Registration.
          #.
-Register the App as Azure AD only single-tenant.
+Register the App as Entra ID only single-tenant.
          #.
 Request permissions for Microsoft Graph APIs and assign the following permissions to the application:

             #.
 Application.ReadWrite.All